 This is the THIRD blog in our series that explains how to leverage Service and Change Management for Compliance by capturing all the information necessary to process change approvals and establish auditable records.
+Feel free to check out our previous posts.
 In our first blog post, we explain why Business Process Compliance is a key part of the foundation for building a successful organization.
 Our second article explains how Regulatory Compliance Across Industries provides important guidance for organizations as they strive to attain their business goals.
 In this third and final article, we explain how Auditing for Compliance is used not only to evaluate whether your company is following external regulations, but also determine whether it is following its own internal procedures and policies.

 When organizations across various industries are required to pay massive fines for non-compliance, some C-level executives are left wondering whether their current approach for achieving compliance is really “good enough.”
 Organizations need more robust programs that will enable them to manage compliance with regulations and internal policies, improve information security practices, and streamline audits and remediation activities.